Digital PR vs Traditional PR (What Works Better for Luxury Brands Today)

 Audience Engagement and Interaction

 For luxury brands, engagement must be managed carefully.
-While interaction can enhance connection, excessive engagement can reduce exclusivity.
-The tone and frequency of communication must align with the brand’s positioning.
+While interaction can enhance connection, excessive engagement can reduce exclusivity, especially when compared with influencer marketing strategies.

 Engagement is not about volume.